gremi-jr/Passwortgenerator/README.md

 # Passwortgenerator

-To start the program start "Passwortgenerator.exe".
+To start the program, launch "Passwortgenerator.exe".

 Under "Generator", you can create a password.
 The button "Kopieren" copied the password to your clipboard.
 ![Generator](Pictures/Passwortgenerator.PNG)